statsig-io/docs/docs/feature-gates/feature-gates-lifecycle.md

 slug: /feature-gates/feature-gates-lifecycle
 ---

-# Background
+### Background

-A feature can go through different phases throughout its lifecycle - maybe it’s still being tested out by a few users, or only recently fully rolled out to the world, or maybe it’s been tried and true and you no longer need the feature behind a toggle.
+A feature can go through different phases throughout its lifecycle - maybe it’s still being tested out by a few users, or only recently fully rolled out to the world, or maybe it is now tried and true and you no longer need the feature behind a toggle.

 Whatever phase the feature may be in, its gate should clearly reflect that, for a few important reasons -

 - **Prevent incidents**: prevent a scenario where old code for a deprecated feature is accidentally touched or repurposed, with real business consequences like how [Knight Capital lost half-a-billion dollars](https://www.statsig.com/blog/lose-half-a-billion-dollars-with-bad-feature-flags-knight-capital).
-- **Maintain healthy codebase**: messy code base with dead references to flags mean that your team has more volume of code to navigate on a daily basis, and it can even slow down new developers onboarding.
+- **Maintain healthy codebase**: messy code base with dead references to flags mean that your team has more volume of code to navigate on a daily basis, and it can even slow down new developers' onboarding.
 - **Reduce mental load**: mental tracking of all your features is no longer necessary because you will be able to see easily what next steps you need to take for the product (e.g. launch or kill a feature), as well as not having to worry about old features that are no longer relevant.

-# Managing the lifecycle of your feature gates on Statsig
+### Managing the lifecycle of your feature gates on Statsig

 Statsig makes it easy for your feature gates to reflect the phase your feature is in by using **status**.
 A gate can be in one of four statuses: